JeremyManiago/ME_Fall_2023/INTL 201/Exams/Exam 2 Study Guide.md

 ## [[Lecture 10]]

 <u>Neoliberalism</u> - political economic arrangement that allows capitalists to continuously expand market.
+Neoliberal state should favor strong individual private property rights.
+There is a fundamental good of free trade and markets.
+Private enterprise and entrepreneurship are keys to innovation and wealth creation, creating clear private property by enclosure of public goods so they can be put to the most productive uses.
+Competition is encouraged.

 <u>Liberalism (definition)</u> - political idea that the individuals and individual freedom is of the greatest importance.
 Government should protect individual freedom, which can mean upholding individual rights and also protecting individuals form the encroachment on their rights by other entities.